EventStacks/website/pages/posts/enforcing-consistency-guidelines-part-2.md

 The rest of the consistency guidelines are not possible to enforce by Spectral because it is not about the AsyncAPI document itself, but the processes and documentation around it.

-I think spectral is perfect for enforcing consistency for AsyncAPI documents.
+I think Spectral is perfect for enforcing consistency for AsyncAPI documents.
 I am looking forward to having a more comprehensive standard ruleset, which will make it easier for everyone to use.
 Because it does take some time to learn how to `target` rules and how and what functions to `then` apply.

 > Photo by <a href="https://unsplash.com/@lh1me?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">HONG LIN</a> on <a href="https://unsplash.com/s/photos/lego-building?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>